Superannuation Life Insurance: is it enough?

 While having Life Insurance through your super may provide some level of comfort, it’s important to keep in mind that this probably won’t be enough cover.
 You can contact your super provider to find out more details about whether they offer Income Protection or Death Cover for members, and how much this entitles your loved ones to if they have to claim.

 It’s essential to consider how much your family would need to get by without you, and how much cover you need for them to be financially secure.
-You can use our Life Insurance Calculator to get an idea of how much is appropriate for you and your family.

 The benefits of Life Insurance outside of super